megacarlossm/fotorama-mcsms/README.md

 $(".fotorama").fotorama();
 ```

 Thats all what you have to do.
-This project only works with MP4 for now.
+This project only works with MP4 for now, and needs Jquery.